Visiting Smathers Library during Fall 2021

 It is our mission to facilitate patron access to the materials in our collection in the safest way possible during the COVID-19 pandemic.
-For that reason, in addition to the usual guidelines for using special collections, we will also be adhering to the UF Health Screen/Test/Protect program campus-wide mandates, which include:
+In addition to the usual guidelines for using special collections, we recommend these additional precautions.

 SASC faculty and staff are here to help you with your research needs and we will continue to offer individual research consultations virtually.
 Additionally, we are continually developing resources and guides to provide virtual access to our collections.
 Please email firstname.lastname@example.org to schedule a consultation or contact curators directly.

 We are currently producing tailored course content in pre-recorded segments and through digital meeting platforms such as Zoom.
 You can learn more about our offerings and policies on our Class Visits page.

 Please contact the curator at least 3 weeks in advance to begin a discussion about the services that can be offered to your class.

 Digital reproductions and permissions will be administered free of charge to support research and scholarship during times of emergency.
 Requests from University of Florida students and faculty will be prioritized.
 RUSH orders will still incur fees.
 Currently, we do not anticipate any delays or interruptions in service for print or archival materials.
 However, our ability to scan items is dependent on staffing and onsite access to campus.
 There may be delays for audio-visual and photo negative / slides scanning, as well as for large format items and artifacts.
 Please email email@example.com if you are interested in using microfilm or self-service patron scanning as it may not be available.

 The UF Libraries and the University of Florida Administration are continually monitoring the situation.
 Protocols and policies related to Covid-19 change rapidly.
 Please check UF’s Coronavirus page and the Covid and Library Services page prior to your visit.